Advertisement

 • An endoscopic procedure, during which the inside of the GI tract is examined with a thin, flexible camera

-Your healthcare provider will also ask questions about your medical history and your family’s medical history—family history and genetics are risk factors for UC.
+Your healthcare provider will ask questions about your medical history and your family’s medical history, as well.
+Family history and genetics are risk factors for UC.

 It’s important to get a diagnosis as soon as possible.
-Patients who begin treatment earlier tend to have better treatment outcomes.
+People who begin treatment earlier tend to have better outcomes.

-There is no cure for UC, but there are therapies that can help reduce inflammation, ease symptoms, and help people with UC live a normal life.
+There is no cure for UC, but there are therapies that can help reduce inflammation, ease symptoms, and help improve quality of life.
 Treatment may include:

 • Medications.
-Drugs called aminosalicylates (which reduce inflammation in the lining of the intestine), corticosteroids, immunosuppressant drugs, and biologic drugs can be used to treat colitis.
+Drugs called aminosalicylates reduce inflammation in the lining of the intestine.
+Corticosteroids, immunosuppressant drugs, and biologic drugs can be used to treat colitis.

 • Surgery.
 Surgery may be necessary if a person has unmanageable side effects from medication or develops a complication that requires surgery.

 • Avoiding triggers.
-Triggers are things that cause symptoms to flare or make symptoms worse.
+Triggers are things that cause symptoms to flare or worsen.
 People with UC should avoid triggers, which may include stress as well as certain foods.
-Keeping a food and symptom journal can help you identify and track your triggers.
+Keeping a food and symptoms journal can help you identify and track your triggers.

-• Nutrition.
+• Nutrition changes.
 UC can cause anemia, nutritional deficiencies, and malnutrition.
 Your healthcare provider may advise you to make changes to your diet to address these problems.

-It is important to remember that there is no one best approach for UC—the disease affects everyone differently, and everyone’s treatment plan will be a little bit different.
+It is important to remember that there is no one best approach for UC.
+The disease affects everyone differently, and each person’s treatment plan will be a little bit different.
 Your best source of information about your health and treatment is your healthcare provider.

 Article sources open article sources